The Gregath Publishing Company

 I hope the above is of interest to you and is helpful.
 We would love to see what you write.

 With regard to other items, off the top of my head, I felt you might be interested in a book that we published last year.
-Brilliant Victory: The Second War Between the States Battle of Cabin Creek, Indian Territory was written by Steven L. Warren.
-He used to be with KOTV in Tulsa and is considered an authority on this most important War Between the States battle.
+Brilliant Victory: The Second Civil War Battle of Cabin Creek, Indian Territory was written by Steven L. Warren.
+He used to be with KOTV in Tulsa and is considered an authority on this most important Civil War battle.
 He is currently writing a screen play, as well.
 The second battle of Cabin Creek is one of the jewels in Stand Waitie's service to the south.
 He was the last Confederate General to surrender (even after Lee) and he and his Cherokees, aided by Texas troops made off with a huge Union wagon train bound for Ft.
 Gibson.
 Pretty neat story and many folks in NE OK are quite familiar with both Waitie and Cabin Creek.
 We can send you more if you are interested.
 I'm sure I can come up with a list of other items to send along at a later time.

 Have a great day,